-Christoph Knasmullner and Matt Mills: Barnsley sign duo on deadline day
+Christoph Knasmullner, Matt Mills and Oli McBurnie: Barnsley sign trio on deadline day

 - From the section Barnsley

-Barnsley have signed midfielder Christoph Knasmullner from Admira Wacker, and defender Matt Mills following his Nottingham Forest exit.
+Barnsley have signed midfielder Christoph Knasmullner from Admira Wacker, defender Matt Mills and Swansea City striker Oli McBurnie.

 Knasmullner, 25, has scored 12 goals in 18 games for Austrian side Admira this season and joined on a two-and-a-half-year deal for an undisclosed fee.